- Greek Holy Week holds deep theological importance and offers renewal for Christians leading up to Easter.

 Decorate your home with huge rabbits, strange decals on painted eggs, paper garlands, yellow chickens, chopped corrugated paper, and various other cheesy items you love.

 Easter is the greatest celebration of the Orthodox Church and, at the same time, the most cherished family time for Greeks.
-If you have seen the popular movie ’My Big Fat Greek Wedding,’ you may get a good understanding of what a typical Easter gathering would look like; the funny family reunions in the scenes of this movie, although dramatized, are actually rather close to reality!
+If you have seen the popular movie ’My Big Fat Greek Wedding,’ you may understand what a typical Easter gathering would look like; the funny family reunions in the scenes of this movie, although dramatized, are actually rather close to reality!

-If you plan on being in Greece during Easter, consider yourself lucky; Easter in Greece is something you should experience at least once in your lifetime!
+If you plan on being in Greece during Easter, consider yourself lucky; Easter in Greece and the weather in Greece in April and May is something you should experience at least once in your lifetime and our Greece tours and Greece vacation packages will help your dreams come true!